-I-Team: Body of 14-year-old Harley Dilly possibly found inside chimney
+Police say no foul play believed to be involved in death of 14-year-old Harley Dilly

-PORT CLINTON, Ohio ( WJW)- Police sources tell the Fox 8 I-Team that the body of missing 14-year-old Harley Dilly has been recovered inside a vacant home located near where he lived.
+Sources earlier told the Fox 8 I-Team that the body of the missing teen had been recovered inside a vacant home located near where he lived.

-Sources say his body was found behind a wall, possibly inside the chimney of the home.
+Sources earlier told the I-Team his body was found behind a wall, possibly inside the chimney of the home.

 Investigators are still on scene gathering evidence.
 Sources added that a portion of the home’s wall was removed.